theplagiarizers/CA4/README.md

 Instructions to build and run the web service:

-1. Download the image from dockerhub:
+1. Download the image from dockerhub:<br>
   `docker pull theplagiarizers/ca4-web` <br>
   `docker pull theplagiarizers/ca4-db`
 2. Run the docker image